mbaxendale22/SEI-Project-3-London-Parks/README.md

 ```

 If the park is not in the users favourites already then things get more interesting.
 The main problem I faced here was making sure that the piece of state used to store the updated value of the user's favourite parks was updated before a POST or DELETE request was sent to the server.
 This sounds straightforward enough but as far as I'm aware its difficult to know when a piece of state within a function will actually be updated, i.e., when the setPieceOfState() function will be exectuted regardless of where it is called within the function.
-I therefore attempted to seperate updating the value of the data from sending a HTTP request, by executing them from within different functions, with those functions being triggered by seperated UI mechanisms.
+Accordingly, I attempted to seperate updating the value of the data from sending a HTTP request, by executing them from within different functions, with those functions being triggered by seperate UI mechanisms.

 My solution was to use a `onMouseEnter()` and `onMouseExit()` as the mechanism to: